 The district’s current five-year financial forecast shows that a combination of past expenditure reductions and modest increases from the State of Ohio will ensure the dollars generated from the district’s 2009 10-year emergency levy will last until 2019.
-In November 2018, voters passed a Substitute Levy to help move the district in a positive direction without interruption in services.
-Additionally, the district’s fiscal year 2016 audit report from the office of the Auditor of State revealed no internal weaknesses or noncompliance issues.
+In November 2018, voters passed a Substitute Levy to help the district sustain the current high level of educational services and opportunities for all students.
+Additionally, the district’s fiscal year 2016 financial report from the office of the Auditor of State revealed no internal weaknesses or noncompliance issues.
 Winton Woods City Schools has also received the “Certificate of Achievement for Excellence in Financial Reporting” from the Government Finance Officers Association and the Association of School Business Officials International every year since 1994.
 We anticipate that we will continue to receive this distinction in the upcoming years.

 Winton Woods City Schools’ most recent Quality Education and Opportunities report, which gives an overview of the district’s goals and accomplishments, may be found at www.wintonwoods.org under About Us.
 A copy of the district’s five-year forecast is available on the website through the Office of the Treasurer also under About Us.
 Audit reports can be viewed at the Auditor of State’s website: https://ohioauditor.gov/auditsearch/results.aspx.